jneem/sweeper/docs/sweep.typ

 therefore between $alpha^j$) and $alpha^k$ before the crossing height; otherwise, $(beta, alpha^k_+)$ cross and so @lem-intersection-scan provides the required event.
 ]

+One last observation in this section, that follows trivially from the algorithm:

+#lemma[
+If an intersection scan inserts an intersection event for $(alpha, beta)$ then the intersection event's height $z$ satisfies $alpha approx_(z,epsilon) beta$.
+]<lem-valid-intersection-events>

 == An "enter" event